muerrilla/stable-diffusion-NPW/README.md

 This is a simple extension for the [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which allows users to adjust the overall weight of the negative prompt, allowing you to increase or decrease its effect in a new way.
 Oh, and it writes the value to PNGinfo, honors it during 'send to txt2img' etc., and supports XYZ Plot.

 ## Updates
+ - **2023-04-04 - Better UX**: Brought back the slider, albeit a [special slider](https://github.com/muerrilla/stable-diffusion-NPW/edit/main/README.md#usage), with a custom number input with unlimited range and proper decimal display, a reset button, and snappy responses made possible by using gradio's [custom JS](https://gradio.app/custom-CSS-and-JS/) feature.
+For this, I had to force the extension's accordion to be always open.

- - **2023-04-04 - Not Even a Slider**: Replaced the slider with a `number` input so any number can be set, cuz then you can do the crazy stuff!
+ - **2023-04-04 - ~~Not Even a Slider~~**: Replaced the slider with a `number` input so any number can be set, cuz then you can do the crazy stuff!
 It also helps with the responsiveness of the UI feedback because the change/release listeners on the version of gradio that sd-webui uses right now are useless.

 - **2023-04-04 - UI Feedback**: I kept leaving NPW on a low value and forgetting about it, then went nuts trying to figure out why my prompts were not working.
 So I added some UI feedback both in the console (a warning will be printed to console at runtime if NPW is not 1) and in the webUI [(a color outline for the negative prompt token counter)](https://github.com/muerrilla/stable-diffusion-NPW#usage).